Florida Statute of Limitations for Injury Claims

 If you have ever been injured by another person’s negligence, you likely understand how frustrating this experience can be.
 As a means of recovering monetary damages and obtaining compensation for unnecessary pain and suffering, many injured individuals choose to pursue legal recourse against the responsible party.
 Knowing the statute of limitations that is applicable to a specific case is key to ensuring that filing deadlines are not missed, and today we’ll discuss the Florida statute of limitations on a few commonly filed injury lawsuits.

-If you are a Miami-area resident who has been injured in an accident that wasn’t your fault, the Flanagan Personal Injury and Wrongful Death Law Firm is here for you.
+If you are a Miami-area resident who has been injured in an accident that wasn’t your fault, we are here for you.
 We are well-versed in Florida’s statutes of limitations, and you’ll never have to worry about missing an important deadline when you hire our team.
 Call (305) 638-4143 today to request a no-cost case evaluation.

 When a patient suffers injury because of a medical professional’s negligent act or omission, he or she may have grounds for a medical malpractice lawsuit against the medical provider.
 In the state of Florida, the injured party must file his or her lawsuit within two years from the date that the victim knew, or should have known, that he or she was the victim of malpractice.
 Additionally, the lawsuit must be started within four years from the date of the alleged malpractice regardless of when the plaintiff discovered his or her injuries or damages, or the case may be barred forever.